vimalloc/flask-jwt-extended/docs/options.rst

     ``["headers", "cookies"]``.
 The order of the list sets the precedence of where JWTs will be looked for.

-    This can be overriden on a per-route basis by using the ``locations`` argument in :func:`flask_jwt_extended.jwt_required`.
+    This can be overridden on a per-route basis by using the ``locations`` argument in :func:`flask_jwt_extended.jwt_required`.

     Default: ``"headers"``